JeffThorslund/lap-up/docs/docs/walkthrough.md

 # Let's Host A Race

-Put on that imagination cap, let's walk through this from start to finish.
+Let's walk through this from start to finish.
+This is your game plan.

 ![Kayakers banner](assets/img.png)

-## Who Am I?
+## Set The Scene

-You are a whitewater kayaker who is itching to host a slalom kayaking race on your local river.
-You spent your last dollar on cheap beer, so you can't afford any fancy race management tools.
-The river is out of cell service you can't use anything that requires internet connection.
+You are a whitewater kayaker who is itching to host a **slalom kayaking race on your local river**.
+You spent your last dollar on **cheap beer**, so you can't afford any fancy **race management tools**.
+The river is outside of cell service so you can't use anything that requires internet connection.

 That's not going to stop you because you have **Lap Up**, a pencil & paper, and a couple pals to help you out.